aaronbloomfield/aaronbloomfield.github.io/readme.md

 Currently updated sites:

 - [nws](nws/): a 4th year course on Network Security.
-The spring 2024 semester is the first time I am teaching it, so the material in this repository will be filled in throughout the semester.
+The spring 2024 semester is the first time I am teaching it, so the material in this repository will be filled in throughout this semester.
 - [ccc](ccc/): a 4th year course on Cryptocurrency.
 It is being offered in the spring of 2024.
 - [ics](ics/): the course site for a Introduction to Cybersecurity course, from the[aaronbloomfield/ics](https://github.com/aaronbloomfield/ics) repo.
 Although the course is still being taught, I am not teaching it in the spring of 2024.